kadirahq/nofat/README.md

     hello.js
 ```

-## why nofat?
+## dafaq?

+**why nofat?**

-The main reason is that it doesn't require any additional runtime dependencies (except `babel-polyfill` and `source-map-support` for now) so your finished module will be lightweight.
-And of course, no js-fatigue!
+The main reason is that it doesn't require any additional runtime dependencies except `babel-polyfill` and `source-map-support` so your finished module will be lightweight.

+**ignore files**

+Add the `lib` directory to your `.gitignore` file and `src` directory to your `.npmignore` file.
+Note that having a `.npmignore` file is important because otherwise npm will use your `.gitignore` file as your `.npmignore` file which is not what we want.

+**writing tests**

+The bundle includes Mocha, Chai and Sinon for tests.
+You can import these modules from your test files.
+Nofat also includes ESLint to check code style.